Exercise and Anxiety – what’s the relationship?

 You’ll see exercise recommended OFTEN as a first course of treatment for depression.
+It’s one of the best natural anxiety relief options out there!
 There is absolutely no question in anyone’s mind that exercise = endorphins = happy feeling.
 (Ok, there’s also no question that it’s not that easy, or depression wouldn’t exist, but there’s lots of evidence to suggest that it can move you in the right direction.)

 Something else that can benefit from an influx of endorphins is anxiety.